 Jurnee Smollett as Eve Batiste

 Meagan Good as Cisley Batiste

 WHAT I LOVE ABOUT THIS FILM

 As a fan of film and an African-American male, one of the biggest frustrations I have with the medium I love so much is that when I want to see a film about African-American life (of which there are precious few), far too often I have to sit through films (well-meaning, all) telling me about how hard it is to be black.
 Well, that just isn't my experience.
 There is nothing intrinsically hard about being black.
 In fact it's quite wonderful.
 It's racism that's hard, but too many filmmakers fail to realize that to make films about racism isn't the same as making films about African-American life.
-Based on the image presented of the black experience as reflected in Hollywood films, I think it would come as a surprise to many people to learn that most of us African-Americans do not link our identities to, nor define ourselves by, nor rule our lives by the racist social structure by which America was built.
+Based on the image presented of the black experience as reflected in Hollywood films, I think it would come as a surprise to many people to learn that most African-Americans do not link their identities to, define ourselves by, nor rule our lives by the racist social structure by which America was built.
 It impacts every facet of what happens within this society, but it is not the definer of who we are.
 That subtle difference is why there have been so few black human beings in movies, but plenty of images and symbols.